November 19, 2020

-The Club shall consist of business people who, in the opinion of the Club, are of good standing in the business community and therefore eligible for membership.
-It shall be in the option of the Committee to decline an application for membership without giving a reason therefore.
+The Club shall consist of people who, in the opinion of the Club, are of good standing in the community and therefore eligible for membership.
+It shall be in the option of the Committee to decline an application for membership without giving a reason.

 The officials of the club shall consist of a President, Vice-President, Immediate Past President, Secretary, Treasurer and a Committee of a total number deemed necessary by the President for the effective running of the Club.